Dogs are People Too! Make Fresh Dog Food!

 1) Make a list of your dog’s symptoms and health issues.
 Consider how they may be triggered or exacerbated by the dog foods s/he is eating.

 2) Allergies?
 You can accomplish a lot by aligning your dog’s biological needs with the fresh species specific food and thus reduce allergens in food and strengthen your dog’s adrenal and immune capacity to respond effectively to allergenic exposures

 3) Pain?
 Pain and inflammation go together; reduce pro-inflammatory foods (grains and poor quality oils) and your dog will avoid the joint pain that affects so many dogs young and old.

-4) Identify the sources of food s/he is eating?
+4) Identify the sources of dog food s/he is eating?
 Is it kibble? fresh? freeze dried? does it have additives, coloring or preservatives?
 Grains or canola oil?
-Most commercial foods, even the best ones, use poor quality ingredients
+Most commercial dog foods, even the best ones, use poor quality ingredients.

 5) Finally, by feeding your dog healthy food and nutrients you will be able to reduce medications and prevent the use of many medications currently used for allergies and pain.